hekmon/transmissionbutler/README.md

 ### Behavior

-Every `60` minutes the butler will scan each torrent:
+Every `60` minutes the butler will check the global ratio setting and will scan each torrent:

 * If the torrent is sending:
   * and has a custom ratio, it will be skipped